 Many people choose to create their own spreadsheet in Excel or Google Sheets instead of going the automated tool route.
 You get 100% customization and have a template with formulas to reuse month after month.
 This customization is important to many but critical to some.
-For example, as a bi-continental family with income in Euros, British Pounds, and US Dollars, the automated tools don't work for me, so my personal Excel workbook is everything.
+For example, as a bi-continental family with an income in Euros, British Pounds, and US Dollars, the automated tools don’t work for me, so my personal Excel workbook is everything.

 Take a minute to decide which system is best for you.
 No pressure here, you can always change systems if you find you’re not happy with your initial decision.

 Step 1: Estimate Your Monthly Income

 This is supposed to be the hardest step in budgeting on an irregular income, right?
 Estimating what income amount you should use?

 Well, we’re going to make this easy.
 Instead of trying to project your future income or average your past income, simply use the amount of your lowest-paying month from the past year; that will be your estimated monthly income for the coming month.

 This works well for a few reasons:

 - This is a conservative number.
 You’re far more likely to exceed that number than fail to meet it.

 - It’s easier to add more money to your budget when you exceed this estimate than it would be to cut expenses from your budget if you didn’t meet this estimate.